IMA ADVISORY SERVICES, INC.

 Account reviews will be conducted for advisory clients who enter into an agreement with us to provide this service.
 Reviews are conducted according to the schedule and frequency in our agreement with the Plan sponsor.

-Unless otherwise agreed with the Plan sponsor, the IMA Retirement Investment Committee will conduct a review and analysis of investments held by the Plans on a quarterly basis.
+Unless otherwise agreed with the Plan sponsor, IMA Retirement will conduct a review and analysis of investments held by the Plans on a quarterly basis.

-Funds may be added to a watch or replacement list governed by the Investment Policy of the Plan and the prudent judgement of the Investment Committee review.
+Funds may be added to a watch or replacement list governed by the Investment Policy of the Plan and the prudent judgement of its Investment Committee.

 Other factors may also be taken into consideration, including whether the entire category suffered a period of underperformance, availability of viable replacements within the menu, restrictions that would limit the ability to make a change, or other mitigating circumstances specific to the Plan.